Public Sector Digital Jobs Innovation Project

 - Distributing 15,000 Google Career Certificates to nonprofits and workforce agencies to support the scaling of these specific credentials and developing pathways for individuals to enter the technology sector without a four-year degree.

-These opportunities will allow organizations who are interested in launching or have launched work focused on creating equitable pathways into high quality tech careers, a chance to either develop a comprehensive digital jobs strategy for their region or implement training solutions to upskill and/or reskill local residents.
+These opportunities provide organizations who are interested in launching or have launched work focused on creating equitable pathways into high quality tech careers, a chance to either develop a comprehensive digital jobs strategy for their region or implement training solutions to upskill and/or reskill local residents.
 For an overview of the current public sector digital jobs landscape, check out the Public Sector Spotlight below.

 1. Public Sector Planning Grant (for public sector entities)

-With funding from Google.org, JFF is soliciting proposals for public sector entities across the U.S. to receive planning grants to support the expansion of inclusive pathways into public sector digital jobs, including integrating industry recognized digital job credentials into hiring requirements in lieu of degree requirements.
+With funding from Google.org, JFF solicited proposals for public sector entities across the U.S. to receive six-month planning grants to support the expansion of inclusive pathways into public sector digital jobs, including integrating industry recognized digital job credentials into hiring requirements in lieu of degree requirements.
 This initiative invest sin three regions designing and planning a digital jobs strategy that connects jobseekers with low incomes to high-demand careers within the public sector, with an emphasis on underrepresented populations.
-Through this project, three selected agencies/organizations will identify opportunities to leverage short -term and industry -recognized credentials (including but not limited to the Google Career Certificates) to help support onramps to high-quality digital jobs in the public sector.
-This funding opportunity is available to federal, state, and/or local government agencies.
-Quasi-governmental organizations or applications from public-private partnerships may also be considered.
-This is a six-month planning grant in the amount of $50,000 administered by JFF.
-Through this initiative, public sector entities will test a new approach to building more robust and inclusive onramps to digital jobs within the public sector and support alignment with local stakeholders, such as nonprofit partners and training providers.
-This initiative will invest in three regions designing and planning a digital jobs strategy that connects jobseekers with low incomes to high-demand careers within the public sector, with an emphasis on underrepresented populations.
+Through this project, selected agencies/organizations will identify opportunities to leverage short -term and industry -recognized credentials (including but not limited to the Google Career Certificates) to help support onramps to high-quality digital jobs in the public sector.
 JFF will provide design support, subject matter expertise, and peer learning opportunities to organizations selected for participation.
 Findings and completed work products from these planning grants will highlight the gaps, opportunities, and needs of the tech sector.
 JFF will collate these findings to help inform several short publications that highlight learnings from this initiative.
 Please see the Planning Grant RFP for more details about this opportunity.

 2. Workforce Development Board Digital Skills Pilot Initiative (exclusively for workforce development boards)

-JFF, with funding and support from New Profit, Google, and IBM, seeks submissions from workforce development boards looking to expand access to IT training and employment within their communities.
-Successful applicants will receive capacity funding to design and launch a pilot initiative to implement either the Google Career Certificates or the IBM SkillsBuild learning platform for a period of approximately 15 months.
+JFF, with funding and support from New Profit, Google, and IBM, sought applications from workforce development boards looking to expand access to IT training and employment within their communities.
+Successful applicants receive capacity funding to design and launch a pilot initiative to implement either the Google Career Certificates or the IBM SkillsBuild learning platform for a period of approximately 15 months.
 Boards may also opt to pilot both technologies simultaneously.
 Boards will work closely with JFF to design their pilot taking into consideration recruitment strategies, community and employer partners, supportive services, KPIs, and data collection methods.
-All workforce development boards are eligible to apply, but applicants must demonstrate the need for IT skills and job demand within their region and a strategy for supporting job placement or continuing education upon completion of training.
+All applicants must demonstrate the need for IT skills and job demand within their region and a strategy for supporting job placement or continuing education upon completion of training.
 Applicants must also demonstrate a plan for recruiting individuals that are unemployed, underemployed, or recently displaced and provide a strategy for partnering with community organizations to recruit individuals that are currently under-represented in the IT industry such as Black, Hispanic, Indigenous, returning citizens, or female job seekers.
 Please see the Digital Skills Pilot Initiative RFP for more details about this opportunity.